Everyone wants their home to look good but it should make you feel good too!

 Our homes set the stage for all the momentous milestones in our lives; the good, the bad and the ugly!
-And because our homes are such a central point in our lives, it is vital that we make them a safe haven.
-With the world's constant stress and confusion, your home is a place where you can take control and provide yourself the sanctuary you need to escape it all.
+And because our homes are such a central point in our lives, it is vital that they provide us with comfort and stability.
+With the world's constant stress and confusion, your home is a place where you can regain control and find solace away from all the external chaos.

 Layout

-Before we can work on how interior design can increase your mood, we first have to move the literal barriers in the way.
-If you have furniture that blocks the flow of movement in your home, creating inconvenience, frustration, and anxiety - you’re already starting out on the wrong foot.
+Before transforming your home into a peaceful haven, we first have to move the literal barriers in the way.
+If you have furniture that blocks the flow of movement in your home, creating inconvenience, frustration, and anxiety - it's time for a shake-up.

-We’re not saying to start looking in-depth at feng shui but you do need to rearrange the furniture in your home to guarantee easy movement that gives easy access to flow from room to room without shuffling or climbing over anything.
-In fact, spaces that are easier to navigate, reduce anxiety and help you build a stronger relationship with your space, making you feel more at ease.
+Now, we're not saying you need to become a feng shui master, but you do need to rearrange the furniture in your home to guarantee easy movement and make your space feel less like an obstacle course.
+In fact, spaces that are easier to navigate, reduce anxiety and help you build a stronger relationship with your home, making you feel more at ease.

-The more space, the better you feel!
-We’re all drawn to Instagram posts promoting minimalist spaces, this is because it makes us feel fresh and organised, but this is not always realistic.
+Remember those Instagram-worthy minimalist spaces we all swoon over?
+That's because we're not lying when we say the more space, the better you feel; it makes us feel fresh and organised, but this is not always realistic.
 Even cleaning obsessed Monica had a secret junk closet!

-We all need home life clutter, you just need to find better ways of storing (hiding) it.
+We all have home life clutter, you just need to find better ways of storing (hiding) it.
 However, minimising the amount of clutter you need to store is a great place to start.
 By tackling this you can already begin to ease the tidal wave that was overwhelming you to begin with!
-Everything needs to have a place and so assign a clutter draw, cupboard or box - whatever works for you.
+Everything needs to have a place, so assign a clutter draw, cupboard or box - whatever works best for you.

 Colour palettes